sathyakumarseshachalam/http-api-tests/Readme.md

-Some public API calls that
+Some public API calls that are to be tested from gateways